The Farmer in the Dell

-"The Farmer in the Dell" is a singing game, nursery rhyme, and children's song.
+"The Farmer in the Dell" is a singing game, nursery rhyme, folksong, and children's song.
 It probably originated in Germany and was brought to America by immigrants.
 From there, it spread to many other nations and is popular in a number of languages.
 It is Roud Folk Song Index number 6306.

 Lyrics

 Lyrics vary even within the same country.
 The following is a common version in the United States:

 One UK variant has "The nurse takes a dog"; it ends by clapping [patting] the dog.

 Origin and dissemination

 The rhyme was first recorded in Germany in 1826, as "Es fuhr ein Bau'r ins Holz".
 It was more clearly a courtship game, with a farmer choosing a wife, then selecting a child, maid, and serving man who leaves the maid after kissing her.
 This was probably taken to America by German immigrants, where it next surfaced in New York City in 1883, in its modern form and using a melody similar to "A-Hunting We Will Go".
 From there, it seems to have been adopted throughout the United States, Canada (noted from 1893), the Netherlands (1894), and Great Britain; it is first found in Scotland in 1898 and England from 1909.
 In the early twentieth century, it was evident in France ("Le fermier dans son pré"), Sweden ("En bonde i vår by"), Australia, and South Africa.